artefactual/atom-docs/user-manual/access-content/browse.rst

    :alt: An image of an institution block with the browse menu open

-If you follow these links, the institution block will remain visible on the related browse page, and if a background color has been applied to the instituion, it will also be present on the browse page.
+If you follow these links, the institution block will remain visible on the related browse page, and if a background color has been applied to the institution, it will also be present on the browse page.

 ..
 TIP::